AneekRahman/box-parallax-scroll/README.md

   - Identify which elements should be parallaxed
 - `strechFactor`: [float] [0 to 1]
   - Strength of parallax / How much the element should be parallaxed with the scroll.
 Can be any value from 0 to 1

+### Under the hood

+BoxParallaxScroll creates a wrapper with the class `.wrapper` and sets the parallaxable element as it's child.

 ### Achieve the shown example gifs effect